spacechase0/StardewValleyMods/README.md

    ```

 4. Open the solution in Visual Studio.
-5. Unload the projects in the 'archived' solution folder.

 ### Update all mod repos
 To update all repos to match the server (assuming you have no local changes):